woIowizard/mh/docs/mhconsole.md

 ![mhconsole-craft-list](../img/mhconsole-craft-list.png)

-To craft items, use `add [item] [qty]` to add a crafting item to the crafting table, where `[item]` is the serial number (according to `list`) or name of the item to add, and `[qty]` is the quantity of that item to add. `show` displays the crafting table, `del` followed by a serial number removes one item from the crafting table, and `reset` empties the table. `run` attempts to craft the item on the table.
+To craft items, use `add [item] [qty]` to add a crafting item to the crafting table, where `[item]` is the serial number (according to `list`) or name of the item to add, and `[qty]` is the quantity of that item to add. `show` displays the crafting table, `del` followed by a serial number removes one item from the crafting table, and `reset` empties the table. `run` attempts to craft the items on the table.
 If followed by an integer, the crafting is repeated that number of times.

 ![mhconsole-craft-run](../img/mhconsole-craft-run.png)